aagb1884/python_framework_test/README.md

 Facebean is the messaging service used by the citizens of Beanotown.

-## How it work
+## About the project

-This was my first time working with Django so I followed various tutorials to reach MVP: a page that displayed all messages stored in a database.
+This was my first time working with Django so I followed various tutorials to reach my MVP: a page that displayed all messages stored in a database.

 As it was a small project I decided to use SQL Lite rather than MySQL or PostgreSQL.
 I used [DB Browser for SQLite](https://sqlitebrowser.org/) to open the database file generated.